RanminiManditha/MobileApp-Exportify/README.md

 that he wants to provide.
 The Exporter/user can Insert, Update, View & Delete service gigs.
 Also, Exporters can search existing service gigs and view a total count.

+(3) Weedagamaarachchi K.S - IT21576966 - Payment management
+The payment system is used to store and manage payments.
+The user will enter details about the payment to the application and generate documents.
+All payments done by a certain user will be entered into a database and the user will view the payment history.
+The application stores payment details and users can delete or update them when needed, calculate, and display when they are proceeding with the payment.